cazyw/spotify-playlist-backup/README.md

 I picked the `Authentication Code Flow` for authentication, as it allowed me to access user data and had the greatest options.
 The `Implicit Grant` workflow could work as I currently do not use refresh tokens (something I plan to add in next).
 Using the  `Authentication Code Flow` would be a good opportunity to build on the server-side as well and use `express`.

 The server and authentication code was based on the code in https://github.com/spotify/web-api-auth-examples, which I modified so only the parts I needed remained and which I spent some time reviewing to understand what it did.

+There is no way to log out from spotify's web api and redirect to the app, the `/logout` endpoint they provide does not allow redirection so the workaround is to direct users to the authorisation page where they can select `(Not you?)` to log out of the app.
+This seems to be the most common work around.

 ## Retrieving Data from Spotify